The beaches and Hawk Island Splash Pad are closed for the season.

-Enjoy swimming at our beaches at Burchfield Park, Hawk Island, or Lake Lansing Park South (hours vary by park, see below for more information).
+Our beaches at Burchfield Park, Hawk Island, and Lake Lansing Park South are open from Memorial Day weekend through Labor Day weather permitting (hours vary by park, see below).

 The Hawk Island Splash Pad® is open 9:00am to 8:00pm, weather permitting, Memorial Day weekend through Labor Day.
 Please note there is a vehicle entrance fee to enter Ingham County Parks.